-Mrs Niven - Reception
+Mrs Polson - Reception

 During the morning we have rolling snack where the children wash their hands, pour their own milk, help themselves to water and choose their snack.
 This is an opportunity for a social time with friends to sit, eat and chat together while developing independence, social and personal self-care skills.

 Children have access to the outdoor area throughout the day where they mix with friends in the other two reception classes.
 We have a large canopied area so children can be outside in all weathers as well as the large playground.

 Children go for their lunch in the dining room at 11.45am until 1pm with their lunchtime supervisor.
 Parents pre-order children's lunches online and they select their name on the computer screen before being served their lunch.
 Children then sit with their friends to eat their school dinner as well as the children having packed lunch.
 Then when they are finished the children go outside.

 School finishes at 3.20pm and parents wait on the playground for the children to be sent out, one at a time, when a designated person is there to collect them.

 Please click on the link below for curriculum information for the current academic year.
 This has details on the topics we will cover.